The Ultimate In Birding Tours

 Southwest Tasmania Extension: Day 1 Today there is a special outing to see the Critically Endangered and nowadays world-famous Orange-bellied Parrot.
 The return charter flight to the remote far southwest of Tasmania is seriously expensive but worth every penny in our view.
 The spectacularly scenic flight passes over vast swathes of virgin forest, followed by a landing at a small airstrip which is right in the heart of the remote breeding grounds of the Orange-bellied Parrot.

-With a breeding population of only around 50 individuals, this is one of the rarest birds in the world.
+With a breeding population of only around 50 or fewer individuals, this is one of the rarest birds in the world and one of the most sought-after parrots!
 The whole population breeds in southwestern Tasmania, with the majority of birds migrating to coastal saltmarshes in Victoria and South Australia to spend the Austral winter.
+Captive-bred releases are helping to bolster numbers but who knows how lo0ng this wonderful little parrot will survive?
 Orange-bellied Parrots are ground feeders, feeding exclusively on seeds and fruit from salt-tolerant plants.
 There should be some intimate views of them during the visit and you will feel very privileged to have seen such a rare and beautiful bird in such a remote setting.

-While in the area, there is also a very good chance of seeing the secretive Ground Parrot, Olive Whistler, the pretty little Southern Emu-wren, Striated Fieldwren and the localized Beautiful Firetail.
+While in the area, there is also a very good chance of seeing the secretive Eastern Ground Parrot, Olive Whistler, the pretty little Southern Emuwren, Striated Fieldwren and the localized Beautiful Firetail.

 After the return to Hobart, stay overnight.